pritamhazra21/big-data/ch3.md

 Hadoop I/O plays a crucial role in the overall data processing pipeline in Hadoop.
 It enables efficient reading and writing of data from various sources, supports parallelism and scalability, and provides mechanisms for data compression and custom format handling.
 These capabilities make Hadoop a powerful platform for processing and analyzing large volumes of data in distributed environments.

+## serialization in Hadoop.

+Serialization in Hadoop refers to the process of converting complex data structures or objects into a serialized format that can be efficiently stored, transmitted, or processed.
+Serialization plays a crucial role in Hadoop for transferring data between nodes in a distributed system, as well as for storing data in file systems like Hadoop Distributed File System (HDFS).
+Here's an overview of serialization in Hadoop:

+1. Writable Interface: Hadoop provides the Writable interface, which is a fundamental interface for custom serialization of data types in Hadoop's MapReduce framework.
+The Writable interface defines two methods: write() for serializing an object into a binary format and readFields() for deserializing the binary format back into an object.

+2. Writable Types: Hadoop includes a set of built-in Writable types, such as IntWritable, LongWritable, Text, and ArrayWritable.
+These types implement the Writable interface and provide efficient serialization and deserialization methods for common data types used in MapReduce applications.

+3. Writable Comparable: In addition to the Writable interface, Hadoop provides the WritableComparable interface, which extends the Writable interface and adds a comparison method compareTo().
+WritableComparable is used when data needs to be sorted or compared during MapReduce operations.

+4. Custom Serialization: Developers can implement the Writable interface or extend existing Writable classes to define their own custom serialization logic for complex data structures or custom data types.
+This allows developers to optimize the serialization process to suit their specific requirements and data formats.

+5. Serialization Frameworks: Hadoop also supports various external serialization frameworks that provide advanced features and flexibility for serialization.
+These frameworks, such as Avro, Protocol Buffers, and Thrift, offer schema-based serialization, cross-language support, and schema evolution capabilities.

+6. Performance Considerations: Serialization performance can have a significant impact on the overall performance of Hadoop jobs.
+Developers need to consider factors such as object reuse, memory management, and serialization overhead to achieve efficient and optimal performance.

+Serialization in Hadoop enables efficient storage and transfer of data by converting complex data structures into a compact binary format.
+It plays a critical role in Hadoop's distributed computing paradigm, allowing data to be efficiently processed across multiple nodes in a cluster.
+By providing the Writable interface and supporting external serialization frameworks, Hadoop offers flexibility and extensibility in handling various data formats and types.